cpm-128/tech-blog/README.md

 ## Installation
 - Clone the directly from the GitHub repository to your local machine.
 - Run _npm init_ in the command line.
-- Run _node seeds/index.js_ in the command line to seed the database.
 - Run the command _node server.js_ to launch the application.

 ### Required Packages